wintercms/docs/setup-installation.md

 <a name="crontab-setup"></a>
 ### Setting up the scheduler

-For *scheduled tasks* to operate correctly, you should add the following Cron entry to your server.
+For scheduled tasks to operate correctly, you should add the following Cron entry to your server.
 Editing the crontab is commonly performed with the command `crontab -e`.

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

-Be sure to replace **/path/to/artisan** with the absolute path to the *artisan* file in the root directory of Winter.
-This Cron will call the command scheduler every minute.
-Then Winter evaluates any scheduled tasks and runs the tasks that are due.
+Be sure to replace `/path/to/artisan` with the absolute path to the `artisan` file in the root directory of Winter.
+This cron will call the command scheduler every minute, in which Winter will evaluate any scheduled tasks and run the tasks that are due.

-> **NOTE**: If you are adding this to `/etc/cron.d` you'll need to specify a user immediately after `* * * * *`.
+> **NOTE**: If you are adding this to `/etc/cron.d`, you'll need to specify a user immediately after `* * * * *`.

 <a name="queue-setup"></a>
 ### Setting up queue workers

-You may optionally set up an external queue for processing *queued jobs*, by default these will be handled asynchronously by the platform.
+You may optionally set up an external queue for processing queued jobs.
+By default, these will be handled asynchronously by the platform.
 This behavior can be changed by setting the `default` parameter in the `config/queue.php`.

 If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work --once` to process the first available job in the queue.